bach-sh/bach/README.md

         rm -v foo bar
     }

+We can also mock the test command `[ ... ]`.
+But it will keep the original behavior if we don't mock it.

+For examples:

+    test-if-string-is-empty() {
+        if [ -n "original behavior" ] # We did not mock it, so this test keeps the original behavior then
+            It keeps the original behavior by default # We should see this else
+            It should not be empty
+        fi

+        @mockfalse [ -n "Non-empty string" ] # We can reverse the test result by mocking it

+        if [ -n "Non-empty string" ]
+        then
+            Non-empty string is not empty # No, we cannot see this else
+            Non-empty string should not be empty but we reverse its result fi
+    }
+    test-if-string-is-empty-assert() {
+        It keeps the original behavior by default

+        Non-empty string should not be empty but we reverse its result }

+    # Mocking the test command `[ ... ]` is useful
+    # when we want to check whether a file with absolute path exists or not
+    test-a-file-exists() {
+        @mocktrue [ -f /etc/an-awesome-config.conf ]
+        if [ -f /etc/an-awesome-config.conf ]; then
+            Found this awesome config file
+        else
+            Even though this config file does not exist fi
+    }
+    test-a-file-exists-assert() {
+        Found this awesome config file
+    }

 ### Configure Bach

 There are some environment variables starting with `BACH_` for configuring Bach Testing Framework.